microsoft/WhatTheHack/056-CosmicTroubleshooting/Student/Challenge-01.md

 The `Cart` page provides an interface to view, for a given user/store pair, the contents of their cart.

-The `Orders` page provides interface to view, for a given user/store pair, the orders they have finalized.
+The `Orders` page provides an interface to view, for a given user/store pair, the orders they have finalized.

-The `Shipments` page provides interface to view, for a given user/store pair, the orders that have been shipped.
+The `Shipments` page provides an interface to view, for a given user/store pair, the orders that have been shipped.

 Finally, clicking on the `Dev. tools` button allows a user to run a Load Test from the deployed Azure Load Testing service.
 The load test will simulate 1000 users making the following interactions:
 - Viewing a Product